 Companies are implementing new technology in order to improve productivity and exceed customer expectations.
 However, in an accelerated era of digital disruption, employees are (a) faced with greater uncertainty, (b) have less time to strategize, and (c) need clarity to rapidly assess and make decisions.

 1) The average lifespan of an S&P 500 company is under 20 years, down from 60 years in the 1950s.*

 2) Despite 78% of companies believing in the importance of digital and transformational leadership, only 5% have strong digital leadership development programs currently in place.*

 3) 78% of HR leaders are more concerned about the talent shortage today than they were a year ago.
 Interestingly, 75% of employees who are voluntarily leaving jobs “quit their bosses, not their jobs.” *

-“New” companies (and startups) are recognizing the positive link between job control, and employee well being.
+“New” companies (a.k.a. startups) are recognizing the positive link between job control, and employee well being.
 These organizations are creating cultures of autonomous decision making, harnessing innate creativity from their employee base to take on more decision making accountability than was the case in previous generations.
 By providing employees with more job control, they become individual transformation agents, guarding against micromanagement.
 These agile working teams work together with a higher purpose vision to eventually replace the traditional corporation, one built on yesterday’s model.